 Puppy Leash Walking

-We can’t make any promises at 8 to 12 weeks old, but your puppy will have at least worn a leash by that age!
+We can't make any promises at 8 to 12 weeks old, but your puppy will have at least have worn a leash by that age!
 All our Goldendoodle pups go through some short, fun and basic leash walking attempts in the comforts of our family-raised puppy residence.
-From time-to-time, we even have those natural talents who take right to the leash and are easily manageable.
-We’ll be sure to let you know if that’s your pup!
+From time to time, we even have those natural talents who take right to the leash and are easily manageable.
+We'll be sure to let you know if that's your pup!

 Running with the Big Dogs